Purdue vs. Arizona College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Purdue Performance Insights

-- The Boilermakers' +165 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 85.6 points per game (21st in college basketball) while giving up 69.1 per contest (132nd in college basketball).
+- The Boilermakers' +165 scoring differential (outscoring opponents by 16.5 points per game) is a result of scoring 85.6 points per game (21st in college basketball) while allowing 69.1 per contest (132nd in college basketball).

-- The 42 rebounds per game Purdue averages rank 26th in the nation, and are 11.2 more than the 30.8 its opponents collect per outing.
+- Purdue comes out on top in the rebound battle by an average of 11.2 boards.
+It is collecting 42 rebounds per game (26th in college basketball) compared to its opponents' 30.8 per contest.

-- Purdue has lost the turnover battle on average this season, committing 11.8 per game (173rd in college basketball action) while forcing 9.8 (335th in college basketball).
+- Purdue loses the turnover battle by two per game, committing 11.8 (173rd in college basketball) while its opponents average 9.8.

 Arizona Performance Insights

-- The Wildcats outscore opponents by 30.1 points per game (posting 94 points per game, second in college basketball, and giving up 63.9 per contest, 35th in college basketball) and have a +241 scoring differential.
+- The Wildcats are outscoring opponents by 30.1 points per game, with a +241 scoring differential overall.
+They put up 94 points per game (second in college basketball) and allow 63.9 per contest (35th in college basketball).

-- Arizona grabs 46.1 rebounds per game (second in college basketball) while allowing 28.4 per contest to opponents.
+- Arizona averages 46.1 rebounds per game (second in college basketball) while conceding 28.4 per contest to opponents.
 It outrebounds opponents by 17.7 boards per game.

-- Arizona has committed two fewer turnovers than its opponents, averaging 12.6 (243rd in college basketball) while forcing 14.6 (49th in college basketball).
+- Arizona has committed 12.6 turnovers per game (243rd in college basketball), two fewer than the 14.6 it forces (49th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.